loopstick/DigitalElectronics/README.md

 ### Project Proposal

-A LED eye that follows the movement of people and tells the time by Morse code.
+A LED eye that follows the movement of people and tells the time in Morse code.
 <html>
 <img src = "https://github.com/JinghanLuo/DigitalElectronics/blob/master/431743234.jpg">
 </html>